AkashAryal/Animages/README.md

 To start the client in the project directory, you can run:
 `npm run start`

-To start the server run
-`npm run dev`
+To start the server run `npm run dev` in the server directory

 Note for this project we use typeORM with mysql.
 The config information is located at `server/ormconfig.json`.